 1. Cortisol and Weight Gain

 Cortisol, also known as the stress hormone, regulates many body functions, including the metabolism of glucose, immune function, regulation of blood pressure, and the inflammatory response, among others.
 It's part of the "Fight or Flight" response and when faced with any crisis, levels of this hormone increase to give you a surge of energy to be able to confront, or as it may be, run from the event.
 Typically when the stressor passes, the cortisol levels return to normal.
 BUT, when the stress and anxiety exist over a more extended period of time, levels do not return to normal and have been associated with weight gain and abdominal obesity.

 2. Respiratory and Cardiovascular Systems

 Under stress, your heart pumps faster.
-Pumping faster is a good thing if you are in danger because releasing the stress hormones constrict your blood vessels and send more oxygen to your muscles.
+Pumping faster is a good thing if you are in danger because releasing the stress hormones constricts your blood vessels and sends more oxygen to your muscles.
 This automatic response gives you the strength you need to run for your life when you're in the woods and a bear is chasing you!
 But, it also raises your blood pressure.